rayes0/dotfiles/README.md

 - `bin/powermenu.sh` (script for powermenu)
   - `.config/rofi/powermenu.rasi` (theme for powermenu)
   - `.config/rofi/confirm.rasi` (confirmation for powermenu)
-- `.config/cmus/scripts/cmus-status.sh` (used as the status program in cmus so that eww variables can be updated whenever cmus changes without the need for spamming a shell command every couple seconds)
+- `.config/cmus/scripts/cmus-status.sh` (needed to update eww variables whenever cmus changes)

 **What you need for these to work:**

-- The above relevant files (obviously) as well as `eww` installed somewhere in your `PATH`
+- The above relevant files (obviously)
-- SF Mono Nerd Font (used for icons and as a main font)
+- `eww` installed somewhere in your `PATH`
-- Victor Mono Font (used for cursive italics)
+- SF Mono Nerd Font (used for icons and as a main font), and Victor Mono Font (used for cursive italics)
 - `light` (![https://github.com/haikarainen/light](https://github.com/haikarainen/light)) (used to control brightness, has many advantages over xbacklight, such as not relying on X, and saving the value between reboots)
 - `pacmd` and `pactl` from the `pulseaudio-utils` package (used to control volume and audio sinks instead of alsamixer mainly for easier handling of multiple sinks, may or may not be installed as a dependency of pulseaudio depending on your distro)
 - `ffmpeg` to extract cover art from files